steadybit/docs-public/content/getting-started/10-set-up-platform-agents.md

 This guide helps you with the initial setup of our steadybit platform and leads you step by step through the first setup.

-> If you are not using our SaaS and would like to know how to deploy our platform on your servers, please read first [install On-Prem (self-hosted)](20-install-onprem).

 Setting up steadybit is simple, just follow these steps:

 - [Step 0 - Check Prerequisites](#step-0---check-prerequisites)